shrop/os-app-configs/shrop-imac.md

 * Set Growl to launch at login in the Growl preferences
 * Uncheck "Rollup automatically displays"
+* Set Growl to send notifications to rollup after 600 seconds of inactivity
-* Set the display to Smoke and to show in the upper right corner
+* Set the display to show in the upper right corner
 * Add HardwareGrowler to login items
 * Add iOS 5 Notification styles (black and white) - http://skyjohn.deviantart.com/art/iOS-5-Notification-Growl-267924372
+  * Set white as the Growl default
+* Set Smoke as the default notification style for Alfred app
 * Add the Boxcar plugin and set the the default notification
   * Only push when computer is idle for 5 minutes
   * Set the default style to the iOS 5 Notification Style (white)